LucasWangTO/Seekers/README.md

 ## Challenges

-Because we each both wanted to learn the full stack of development, we decided to swap roles (front-end <-> back-end) midway through the project in order to maxmize learning.
+Because we both wanted to learn the full stack of development, we decided to swap roles (front-end <-> back-end) midway through the project in order to maxmize learning.
 The downside was that we spent more time catching up with what the other person had coded and understanding the work.

 ## Team Members